SymbioticEDA/getting-started-FV/README.md

 # Resources

 * Symbiyosys docs https://symbiyosys.readthedocs.io/en/latest/
+* Some examples to try: https://github.com/YosysHQ/SymbiYosys/tree/master/docs/examples
+* Videos and Presentations on Formal Verification: https://www.youtube.com/c/SymbioticEDA
 * Dan Gisslequist's blog contains a lot of posts about FV: http://zipcpu.com/
-* Videos and Presentations on Formal Verification: https://www.youtube.com/c/SymbioticEDA
 * You can also request a demo or book a training course by contacting us at https://www.symbioticeda.com/